 I’ve thought about that conversation often in the thirty years that followed.
 Experience eventually taught me that I can love and appreciate my children’s sleeping hours and their wakeful hours for different reasons, and that’s okay.
 When they’re awake, we’re learning and making memories together.
 When they’re asleep, I can some work done and mark a few items off my to-do list (or, in those early days, get some rest myself).

 I’m glad God gives me both.
 There’s plenty of love to go around!
+As for maintaining a more peaceful, productive home, try the following tips.

 Don’t work yourself into a frenzy trying to keep up with the Joneses.
 Slow down and enjoy your children instead of spending every minute toting them from one activity to the next.